sunny/edith/README.markdown

 #### URLs

-You may use any file name you like as long as it doesn't end like a representation (`.txt` or `.html`).
+You may use any file name you like as long as it doesn’t end like a representation (`.txt` or `.html`).

 If you prefer `/page.js/txt` URLs instead of `/page.js.txt`, the config file